waawal/cashkam-meta/api/docs/ads.rst

 .. http:get:: /ads

    Get a list of ads based on filters.
-Returns a array of `AdObject` s.
+Returns a array of :js:class:`AdObject` s.

    **Example request**: